UCLA-RADAR-Group/radardecode/README.md

 # Radardecode

+This repository contains a portable and compact version of the radar processing software developed at Arecibo.
+Our goals are threefold:

+1. to provide a self-contained version of the software that can be easily installed outside of Arecibo's computing environment.
+The code base is an order of magnitude smaller than the aosoft code base.
-The goals of this repository are to facilitate the maintenance and improve the portability of the radar processing software developed at Arecibo.
-The repository allows for the software to be installed and run outside of the Arecibo environment.
+2. to improve the portability of the software.
+We have introduced modifications that allow the code to compile and run on Linux and MacOS.
+3. to encourage development and facilitate maintenance.
+The GitHub repository allows users to easily compare versions and create pull requests for bug fixes or new features.

 # Installation procedure